All Products

 image

-The username that is used to access the database.
-By default, the StarRocks instance provides the admin user that has administrator permissions.
-You can also use a custom user that you added on the Users page.
-For information about how to add a user, see User management and data authorization.
+USER The username.
+The default admin user has administrator permissions.
+You can also use a custom user created on the Users page.
+See User management and data authorization. admin